phonowell/genshin-impact-script/README.md

 - Xinyan
 - Zhongli

-Future characters to be added for support.
+Future characters to be added for support:

 - Aether
 - Albedo